twse/random-stuff/README.md

 4. **All** diacritics of all five Adobe Latin character sets.

 ## Other vector fonts (ordinary Unicode)
-Created with FontCreator 5.6 (2007) - Last fully functional version for unregistered users (6.0 and newer goes to reduced functionality mode where e.g. fonts cannot be installed if not registered).
-FontCreator 7.0 or higher can create OpenType fonts.
+Created with FontCreator 5.6 (2007) - FontCreator 7.0 or higher can create OpenType fonts.
 * **Flareserif International** is based on Albertus.
 This font comes in one style only - Regular.
 * **Geneva Mega** is for Native American languages with Latin script (Navajo, Hän, Tutchone, Kaska, etc.).
 This font comes in one style only - Regular.
 This font should be renamed to avoid clashes with names on which Apple Computer and The Font Bureau holds a trademark.